pe-st/garmin-connect-export/README.md

 You have to authenticate with username and password, and possibly an MFA code, at least for an initial login.

 The script is then using OAuth tokens (thanks to the [garth](https://github.com/matin/garth) library).
-You can persist the OAuth token by giving a session directory, removing the need to provide username/password/MFA for every script run.
+You can persist the OAuth token by giving a session directory (`--session`), removing the need to provide username/password/MFA for every script run.

 But keep the persistent tokens safe; if somebody gets hold of your tokens, they might be able to